DE-RSE/logo-association/README.md

 However, for both (prefix and text) exist additional layers with the original text objects that can be easily changed.
 For necessary alignment a layer with helper lines is included.

-How to change the text (in inkscape):
+How to change the text (in inkscape; you need to have installed [Montserrat v7.200](https://github.com/JulietaUla/Montserrat/releases/tag/v7.200)):

 1. Set the layer "Text_editable" to visible (you see a green text)
 2. Duplicate that layer and set the original to invisible again